ARC-Summer-2020/AutoRockClimber/README.md

 # AutoRockClimber
-Lets someone take a photo of a rock climbing wall and shows them the fastest path up the wall
+Lets someone take a photo of a rock climbing wall and shows them the fastest path up the wall.

+UI Environment Setup -
+Running Node.js and React on Electron.

+-cd into /AutoRockClimber/ui
+-npm i
+-npm install yarn
+-npm run start